-- Your spouse. - Your unmarried children under age 19. - Your unmarried children up to the day they attain age 23, if they are full-time students in an educational institution.
+- Your spouse. - Your unmarried children up to the end of the month in which the dependent reaches age 19. - Your unmarried children up to the end of the moth they attain age 23, if they are full-time students in an educational institution.
 Proof of full-time student status will be required each spring and fall semester. - Your unmarried children of any age who are incapable of supporting themselves due to a permanent mental or physical disability and are completely dependent upon you for financial support.
 The disability must have occurred before age 19.
 "Supporting" the child also includes having the child live with you or confined to an institution for care or treatment.
 Proof of incapacity must be provided to the Benefits Department within 30 days of the date coverage would otherwise end due to age.
 Additional proof may be required to continue coverage thereafter as determined by the company.